 It ain’t good enough: Macheso

-Virtuoso Alick Macheso has dumped his 2017 album release plans, and according to the local media it is because the King of Sungura believes what he has worked on so far is simply not good enough.
+Virtuoso Alick Macheso has dumped his 2017 album release plans, and The Sunday Mail Society can reveal that it is because the King of Sungura believes what he has worked on so far is simply not good enough.

 Baba Sharo, as Macheso is affectionately known by his legion of fans, was billed to drop his 11th studio album this year in fulfilment of a promise he made through this publication following last year’s release of “Tsoka Dzerwendo”.